msauterey/Data-Science-projects-in-R/Web Scraping/readme.md

 ## Original web page

-We wanted to capture the game schedule information of the Brooklyn Nets on ESPN.com.
+We wanted to capture the game schedule information of the regular saison of the Brooklyn Nets on ESPN.com.

 ![netsschedule](https://user-images.githubusercontent.com/29837880/31142550-9d55d9cc-a848-11e7-802f-fd0d2b16d9ba.PNG)